Steven F. Warren Research Achievement Award

 Nominations must be submitted electronically as a single PDF to email@example.com.
 Deadline for nominations is 11:59 p.m. on Nov.
 1.

-Nominations must include a one-page letter of recommendation that addresses:
+- A one-page letter of support that addresses:

 - the nominee's significant contribution(s) to their field